First on CNN: Senators asked Comey to investigate AG Jeff Sessions

 "We served with the attorney general in the Senate and on the Judiciary Committee for many years," they wrote.
 "We know he would not tolerate dishonesty if he were in our shoes.
 If it is determined that the attorney general still has not been truthful with Congress and the American people about his contacts with Russian officials during the campaign, he needs to resign."

-A spokeswoman for Sessions deferred questions to the special counsel in the Russia probe, Robert Mueller.
+In regard to CNN's report about congressional investigators' examination of another possible meeting between Sessions and Kislyak, a spokeswoman for Sessions deferred questions to the special counsel in the Russia probe, Robert Mueller.

 "The Department of Justice appointed special counsel to assume responsibility for this matter.
 We will allow him to do his job," said DOJ spokeswoman Sarah Isgur Flores.